ThurstonCounty/rodneydyer.com/content/post/2020-05-27-grand-unified-site-gus/index.md

 ---

 OK, so after waffling around a lot and trying to figure out that having everything I do in several locations leads to a real logistical problem.
+Keeping everything in sync is a total nighmare.

 ![dumpster fire](https://live.staticflickr.com/65535/49946218493_7eb444f759_c_d.jpg)

+So